sveltinio/components-library/packages/essentials/src/lib/components/button/README.md

 ## Theming

-To simplify custom styles on the component we used the built-in solution for component theming using [style props](https://svelte.dev/docs#template-syntax-component-directives---style-props).
+To simplify custom styles on the component we used the built-in solution for component theming using [style-props].

-The `Button` component allows you to pass the following styles as props:
+Below is the CSS variables list to apply your own styles to the component.

 | CSS Variable        | Default            | |
 | :------------------ | ------------------:| :----------------------------------------------------------: |